dafatskin/CCA-Allocation/README.md

 Click on the button shown and download the entire repository.
 ![Download](https://github.com/dafatskin/CEP_FinalProject_2018/blob/master/Screenshots/Download.PNG?raw=true)

+The program has been installed!

 ## How to Use?
--
+1. Paste your excel sheet into the folder.
+Make sure that all spaces in the name of the file is replaced with an underscore (i.e "_")

+2. Edit config_file.txt
+-- config_file.txt has four parts to edit based on the configuration of the excel file.

 ## Allocation of work
-This section is for grading purposes only.
+**This section is for grading purposes only.**

 ## Credits
-I would like to thank Mrs Neo for guiding us through
+I would like to thank Mrs Neo for guiding us through this project giving us

 Reminder for future Noah to finish writing this in the near future